Amin-Shams/Amin-Shams/README.md

 Here are some of the Mini projects I've worked on recently:

-- [Project One](https://github.com/AP-projects-4001/esm-nadarim) - A C++ program that simulates an online shop.
+- [Project One](https://github.com/AP-projects-4001/esm-nadarim) - A C++ program that simulates a shop application.
 (But it's unfortunately offline...) and this project was a teamwork for AP Project at university

 - [Mini Project Two](https://amin-shams.github.io/site-html-basic/) - A very simple single webpage